tshallenberger/tshallenberger/README.md

 ### Short version

 **I'm a software engineer on the Yahoo Edge Network Data Analytics team.**

 I previously built a dropshipping platform in ecom, connecting merchants to steel manufacturers.

 I deliver end to end web app solutions, usually in the cloud.
-Cloud SysDesign/Deployment, DevOps, CI/CD, and API/frontend development, usually with some form of authentication.
+Cloud SysDesign, DevOps, CI/CD, and API/frontend development, usually with some form of authentication.

 ### Long version